peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

   * Leadership at all levels
     * Acts of leadership at all levels in the organization, from individual contributors to senior management, are encouraged.

+** Kanban in the context of software development ** Kanban in the context of software development can mean a visual process-management system that tells what to produce, when to produce it, and how much to produce

+Formulated by David Anderson, the Kanban Method is as an approach to incremental, evolutionary process and systems change for organizations.
+It uses a work-in-progress limited pull system as the core mechanism to expose system operation (or process) problems and stimulate collaboration to continuously improve the system.
+Visualisation is an important aspect of Kanban as it allows to understand the work and the workflow

 **Kanban Cards**
 Similar to agile story cards, Kanban cards are a key component of Kanban.
 They are use to signal the need to move materials (stories) with in the production process.

 There is a belief held that demand-driven systems lead to faster turnarounds in production and lower inventory levels, helping companies implementing such systems be more competitive.

-** Kanban in the context of software development ** Kanban in the context of software development can mean a visual process-management system that tells what to produce, when to produce it, and how much to produce
+**Kanban Board**
+A kanban board is one of the tools which can be used to implement the kanban method for a project.

+Kanban boards are perceived as a variation on traditional kanban cards.
+Instead of the signal cards that represent demand or capacity, the board utilizes magnets, plastic chips, colored washers or sticky notes to represent work items.
+Each of these objects represents an item in a production process as it moves around the board.
+Its movement corresponds with a process.
+At its simplest, the board is usually divided into three sections: "To do", "In Progress" and "Done".
+Complex Kanban boards can be created that visualise the flow of work across development process.
+Employees move cards to the section on the board that coincides with the receptacle it represents.

+The most popular example of kanban board for agile or lean software development consists of: Backlog, Ready, Coding, Testing, Approval and Done columns.
+It is also a common practice to name columns in a different way, for example: Next, In Development, Done, Customer Acceptance, Live

 Need example of how the Kanban Card moves down the kanban board:
 1. visualize the Kanban board.